 268.052 Payment to fund by state and political subdivisions.

 Subdivision 1.
 Payments.
-In lieu of taxes payable on a quarterly basis, the state of Minnesota or its political subdivisions shall pay into the fund the amount of unemployment benefits charged to its reimbursable account under section 268.047.
-Payments in the amount of unemployment benefits charged to the reimbursable account during a calendar quarter shall be made on or before the last day of the month following the month that the notice of unemployment benefits paid is sent pursuant to section 268.047, subdivision 5.
+In lieu of taxes payable on a quarterly basis, the state of Minnesota or its political subdivisions shall pay into the fund the amount of benefits charged to its reimbursable account under section 268.047.
+Payments in the amount of benefits charged to the reimbursable account during a calendar quarter shall be made on or before the last day of the month following the month that the notice of benefits charged is sent pursuant to section 268.047, subdivision 5.
 Past due payments in lieu of taxes shall be subject to the same interest charges and collection procedures that apply to past due taxes.

 Subd.
 2. Election by state or political subdivision to be a taxpaying employer. (a) The state or political subdivision may elect to be a taxpaying employer for any calendar year if a notice of election is filed within 30 calendar days following January 1 of that calendar year.
 Upon election, the state or political subdivision shall be assigned the new employer tax rate under section 268.051, subdivision 5, for the calendar year of the election and until it qualifies for an experience rating under section 268.051, subdivision 3.